pa1shetty/Metro-App/README.md

 # NammaMetroMVVM
-This is a practice project which is trying to build a app for metro user With following functionalities
+This is a practice project which is trying to build an app for metro user With following functionalities
-  * User can Regiester
+  * User can Register
-  * Allows user to add , see, recharge there metro card
+  * Allows the user to add, see, recharge their metro card
-  * User can purchase qr ticket or pass and use it in metro station without and human interaction.
+  * User can purchase QR ticket or pass and use it in metro station without human interaction.
- App is built in sucha a way that it can be used for any transportaion with minimum tweaks and configuration changes.
+ The app is built in such a way that it can be used for any transportation with minimum tweaks and configuration changes.

- Goal of this project is to practice the all new skills which i have learnt, build a app with clean code and follow good practices suggested by google.
+ The goal of this project is to practice the all-new skills which I have learned, build an app with clean code, and follow good practices suggested by google.
- And build a app with good looking and user friendly UI/UX.
+ And build an app with good-looking and user-friendly UI/UX.

  ##  Features
  - [x] Splash screen